 Sensor: 1-inch type, 20.1MP | Lens: 24-70mm, f/1.8-2.8 | Monitor: 3.0-inch tilt-angle screen, 1,229K dots | Viewfinder: EVF | Continuous shooting: 10fps | Movies: 4K | User level: Beginner/Intermediate

-Before we take a look at our best travel camera list, we wanted to highlight an alternative that doesn't quite fit in the travel zoom compact category, but is still worthy of consideration.
-The RX100 III from Sony is a couple of years old now and was originally selling for near $1,000/£1,000, but with the arrival of newer models (including the RX100 VI below), it's dropped massively in price.
+Before we take a look at our best travel camera list, we wanted to highlight an alternative that is a few generations old but still packs a punch.
+The RX100 III from Sony is a couple of years old now and was originally selling for near $1,000/£1,000, but with the arrival of newer models (including the RX100 VII below), it's dropped massively in price.
 Downsides?
 Well, the zoom is pretty short compared to other rivals here, but otherwise there's a lot to like.
 There's a decent 20.1MP 1-inch sensor, a pop-up electronic viewfinder and 4K video recording, while it's packaged in a premium, metal body.
 Definitely worth a look if the zoom range isn't your main concern.

 - Read our in-depth Sony Cyber-shot RX100 III review